 Candidates selected on the basis of the above eligibility criteria will then be evaluated according to the following selection criteria:

 Failure to comply with the eligibility and essential selection criteria will result in a disqualification of the applicant concerned.

 The successful candidate will be required to make a declaration of commitment to act independently in the public interest and to make a declaration in relation to interests which might be considered prejudicial to his/her independence.
 Candidates must confirm their willingness to do so in their application.

 A Selection Board is nominated by the Appointing Authority of the BBI JU.
-After applications are screened the Selection Board will, based on elements of the applications, draw up a shortlist of candidates to be invited for an interview.

 Candidates are reminded that the different selection committees’ works are confidential.
-It is forbidden for candidates to make direct or indirect contact with their members or to ask anybody else to do so on their behalf.
+It is forbidden to candidates to make direct or indirect contact with their members or to ask anybody else to do so on their behalf.

 The Executive Director of the Joint Undertaking will select the successful candidate and offer the post.